TechnicalDC/my-personal-website/content/about/index.md

 skills in software development to develop innovative and robust solutions for our client with aim to bring best possible outcome for them.

 Currently, I am focused on pushing my technical skills even further.
+Also, created my own youtube channel [TheTechnicalDC](https://www.youtube.com/@TheTechnicalDC) for linux and other technical things.